-Basis Management Administration 1 Meaning An organized way of The process of administering managing people and things organization by a group of people to of a business is called known as administration. management.
-2 Authority Middle and lower level Top level 3 Concerned with Policy implementation Policy formulation 4 Role Executive Decisive 5 Area of operation It works under administration It has full control over the activities of the organization.
+BASIS FOR COMPARISON MANAGEMENT ADMINISTRATION Meaning An organized way of managing people and things of a business organization is called the Management.
+The process of administering an organization by a group of people is known as the Administration.
+Authority Middle and Lower Level Top level Role Executive Decisive Concerned with Policy Implementation Policy Formulation Area of operation It works under administration.
+It has full control over the activities of the organization.